Elemental Diet Powder Recipes for After Your Gut Reset

 - ½ teaspoon turmeric powder

 Blend the coconut milk, mango, Elemental Heal, and turmeric together.
-Pour into a mason jar (or similar container), add the chia seed, and mix well.
-Refrigerate overnight.
+Pour into a mason jar (or similar container), add the chia seeds, and mix well.
+Refrigerate overnight or for 6–8 hours if you start during the day.

 Lemon, Ginger and Turmeric Smoothie